kiwiozy/NCC/docs/FileMaker/IMAGES_S3_MIGRATION_PLAN.md

 ## 📐 S3 Folder Structure for Images

-Based on the documents import, images should follow:
+Based on the documents import, images should follow the same pattern:

 ```
 walkeasy-nexus-documents/